There are a few key things that you should always keep an eye on in your home to avoid any serious problems.

 Most homeowners don’t think about their drains until they become clogged.
 But fixing clogged drains should be on top of your must-do list.
 Why?
 Because clogged drains can lead to bigger problems like water damage, mold, and even foundation damage.

-There are a few things you can do to fix clogged drains:
+According to Robert Miles from WaterPursuit.com, water softeners can help prevent clogged pipes due to limescale buildup.
+But here are a few things you can also do to fix clogged drains:

 - Remove any debris that’s blocking the drain.
 This may include hair, food, or other objects.